fersk/bala.js/README.md

 # bala.js

 bala.js is a lightweight and intuitive JavaScript utility designed to load scripts into your web pages.
-Developed as a modern successor to the much loved but no longer supported head.js, bala.js retains the simplicity that developers have come to appreciate while doing away with features no longer needed in modern web development.
+Inspired by head.js, bala.js retains the simplicity that developers have come to appreciate while doing away with features no longer needed in modern web development.

 ## Background